 The requirement is the expectancy of project stakeholders on project results.
 According to the definition given by PMI, it refers to the procedure of determining, documenting, and managing stakeholders’ needs to meet the ultimate project objectives.

 These are capabilities that a project must meet to satisfy users’ needs.
-These needs come from a variety of sources such as compliance to a standard or legal regulation, market requirement, competitions, and resolving business issues.
+These needs come from a variety of sources such as compliance with a standard or legal regulation, market requirements, competitions, and resolving business issues.